ofasgard/CalzoneBlog/blogs/aws-ssm-c2.md

 aws ssm start-session --target <instance-id> --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["80"],"localPortNumber":["9999"]}'
 ```

-If you want to use the interactive session manager shell, also known as "Agent for Session Manager", go to [https://github.com/rprichard/winpty/](https://github.com/rprichard/winpty/) and download the latest release.
-Then Transfer `winpty.dll` and `winpty-agent.exe` to `C:\Program Files\Amazon\SSM\Plugins\SessionManagerShell\`.
-Note that it's only supported on Windows Server.
+If you want to use the interactive session manager shell (Windows Server only), go to [https://github.com/rprichard/winpty/](https://github.com/rprichard/winpty/) and download the latest release.
+Then transfer `winpty.dll` and `winpty-agent.exe` to:

+- `C:\Program Files\Amazon\SSM\Plugins\SessionManagerShell\`